loyjoy/welcome/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 If you allow customers to go through the same experience several times, here they can manage all the stored information and change it.

 ## Live chat
 Start a live chat with your customers.
+Use the LoyJoy backend for your agents.

 ## Loyalty points
 Add a loyalty program to your chat experiences.
 Customers can receive loyalty points for any action in the chat or in external applications (through API).